 You should arrive at Port Elizabeth International Airport in Port Elizabeth (PLZ) on your selected start date, being any Monday.
+If you are looking to take advantage of the shared airport transfers (£35 each way), you will be picked up from the airport at 14:00pm.
 You will be met by one of our local team members or an appointed driver who will be holding a named sign and who will then take you straight to the volunteer accommodation.

 The programme ends on the Monday of your final week and you should depart the accommodation on this day.
-Our local team will be happy to help organise any onward journeys or book transport back to the airport.
+If you are using the shared transfer option, you will be dropped off at the airport around 08:00am.

 Are there any age restrictions for solo travellers?

 The only age restriction in place is that you have to be at least 18 years old before your programme start date.
 Anyone over this age is welcome.
 Generally the average age range for our programmes is 18 – 25, although this is by no means definitive and we regularly have volunteers of all ages.

 What is the minimum age for travelling with my family?

 If you are travelling with family and at least one member is aged 18 years old or over, then we welcome anyone from 12 years and up.